hapax/hapax.github.io/assets/teaching.md

 mathematics.
 It could be beautiful, and just as deep as philosophy.
-I also had a recreational interest in physics, and to paraphrase Galileo, began to appreciate that maths was a formal game played by nature also.
+I also had a recreational interest in physics, and to paraphrase Galileo, began to see that maths was a formal game played by nature as well as highly evolved monkeys.
 Eventually, I switched from philosophy to maths and physics, and never looked back.